ros2/ros2_documentation/source/Concepts/About-Executors.rst

 The wait set mechanism reports only very little information about these queues to the Executor.
 In detail, it only reports whether there are any messages for a certain topic or not.
 The Executor uses this information to process the messages (including services and actions) in a round-robin fashion - but not in FIFO order.
-In addition, it prioritizes all timer events over the messages.
 The following flow diagram visualizes this scheduling semantics.

 .. image:: images/executors_scheduling_semantics.png

 This semantics was first described in a `paper by Casini et al. at ECRTS 2019 <https://drops.dagstuhl.de/opus/volltexte/2019/10743/pdf/LIPIcs-ECRTS-2019-6.pdf>`_.
+(Note: The paper also explains that timer events are prioritized over all other messages. `This prioritization was removed in Eloquent. <https://github.com/ros2/rclcpp/pull/841>`_)

 Outlook
 -------